nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Editing a session : `edit_session`

-Edits an existing session in the address book.
+Edits an existing session in EZManage.

 Format: `edit_session c/ID [d/DAY] [ts/TIMESLOT] [s/SUBJECT] [tag/TAG]…​`

 * Edits the session with the specified session ID.
 The session ID can be found from the displayed session list.
-* The session ID has to be a valid session ID i.e. the session has to exist in the Address Book.
+* The session ID has to be a valid session ID i.e. the session has to exist in EZManage.
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
 * DAY should match the format of a valid day in the week.